Retirement Accounts & Beneficiary Designations

 Once Joseph Prince Ministries receives your gift, you will receive a non-deductible gift acknowledgement from Joseph Prince Ministries.

-To learn more about how to make this type of gift, contact our gift planning team via this contact form, and one of our team members will be in touch with you.
+To learn more about how to make this type of gift, contact our legacy planning team via this contact form, and one of our team members will be in touch with you.

 Naming Joseph Prince Ministries as a beneficiary on any of your financial accounts is a straightforward way to make a future planned gift.